Small bedrooms without windows can feel tricky to decorate.

 Wall-mounted shelves or hanging planters save space and add a touch of nature without crowding the room.

-6. Decorate with nature-inspired wall art
+6. Nature-inspired wall art

 Nature wall art brings in a calm vibe.
 Forest scenes, floral prints, or animal artwork can all work.